DenzelBraithwaite/Vault-of-Knowledge/sql.md

 So if you have a db with many entries and you are often fetching data from the db such as **first_name** or **last_name** of a client, you could use those columns as a clustered index for your table.
 What this does is essentially organizes your table by (_in this case_) first_name and last_name (_the order of which you define the index matters, it will first search by either first or last name, and then if 2 people have the same last name, it will sort by first name._) so that whenever a query is made containing one of these 2 columns, it can search much quicker **and** stop searching after it finds the result.
 It knows there are no more entries that will match since it's indexed and it knows if it's scanned all of the 'B' names, there's no need to look at every other letter if the name we want begins with a B!

-Since a clustered index effectively changes the order of the table, it's possible to have a groupd clutered index, but it's impossible to have **multiple clustered indexes*.
+Since a clustered index effectively changes the order of the table, it's possible to have a grouped clutered index, but it's impossible to have **multiple clustered indexes**.
 Because you would need another table sorted in a different way!

 <br>
 <br>